Thousands march in Frankfurt against austerity measures

 The troika refers to European Central Bank, International Monetary Fund, and European Union officials who are supervising bailout programmes extended to Greece, Portugal and Ireland.

-The Frankfurt-based European Central Bank (ECB) is at the centre of the policy response to the crisis and has faced calls from politicians, investors and protesters to do more.
+The Frankfurt-based European Central Bank ECB.L is at the centre of the policy response to the crisis and has faced calls from politicians, investors and protesters to do more.

 The central bank says it has already headed off a major credit crunch with unprecedented funding operations in December and February that unleashed over 1 trillion euros into the financial system.